-To download the most recent version of your CredHub deployment manifest, run the following command:
+To download the most recent version of your CredHub deployment manifest, run:

 The process for backing up CredHub encryption keys differs based on the encryption provider you use.
 CredHub supports internal providers and Luna HSM.

 The internal provider performs encryption and decryption operations using a symmetrical AES key.
-This key is a hexadecimal value provided to the application during deployment.
+This key is a hexadecimal value provided to the app during deployment.

 Store the key in a secure place so you can use it in a future recovery deployment.

 Luna Hardware Security Modules (HSMs) do not support traditional data export.
 HSMs are designed not to release key material once it is placed on the device.

 This does not mean data lost from a Luna HSM is unrecoverable.
 You can configure your deployment to ensure that no data is lost if an HSM fails.

 If you use a Luna HSM to store sensitive data, you can ensure data resiliency by:

 Setting up a redundant HSM configuration, or